kaylinli/fontorganizer/README.md

 # fontorganizer

-A font organizer, designed for usage by comic letterers/typesetters.
+A font organizer and visualization platform, designed for usage by comic letterers/typesetters.
+Currently only supported on Windows.

 Current features:
 - View different fonts in their corresponding font face